 - You’ll need to worry about money to put food on the table.

 - Your prospective investors will want to see your track record.

-Lets talk some numbers…
+Let’s talk about some numbers…

-Instead of asking some idiot in a suit for permission to make music, musicians can now find their audiences, build a following and sell their music… Without a middle man – globally.
-That’s pretty amazing.
+Well, look at the music industry.
+Recording studios and record companies took a nose dive.
+But that hasn’t stopped people from making music or making money making music.
+Instead of asking some idiot in a suit for permission to make music, musicians can now find their audiences, build a following and sell their music… Without a middleman – globally.

-Do good work and people will notice.
-Do bad work, and well, you still have the opportunity to find the 20 people in the world who think you’re brilliant.
+Do good work, and people will notice.
+Do bad work, and you still have the opportunity to find the 20 people in the world who think you’re brilliant.
 And in terms of pay structure – I made a joke earlier about deferred pay.
-But I am not totally opposed to some well structured back end deals.
-I mean, 1/4th of 1% of 100M is – it’s nothing to sneeze at.
+But I am not opposed to some well-structured back-end deals.